awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-lambda-authorizer-cross-account-lambda-authorizer.md

 1. You'll see a popup that says **Add Permission to Lambda Function: You have selected a Lambda function from another account\.
 Please ensure that you have the appropriate Function Policy on this function\.
 You can do this by running the following AWS CLI command from account *123456789012*:**, followed by an `aws lambda add-permission` command string\.

+   Copy the command and save it for later\.
+You run the command after you create the authorizer\.

+1. Choose **Create Anyway**\.

-1. Copy\-paste the `aws lambda add-permission` command string into an AWS CLI window that is configured for your second account\.
+1. Paste the `aws lambda add-permission` command string that you copied in a previous step into an AWS CLI window that is configured for your second account\.
+Replace `AUTHORIZER_ID` with your authorizer's ID\.
 This will grant your first account access to your second account's Lambda authorizer function\.

-1. In the popup from the previous step, choose **OK**\.